secretflow/spu/docs/reference/pphlo_op_doc.md

 Clamps an operand to within the range between a minimum and maximum value.

-Note: All three arrays must have the same shape.
+Note: All three arrays must be the same shape.
 Alternatively, as a
       restricted form of broadcasting, min and/or max can be a scalar (0D tensor) of the element type of the tensor operand.